Us and Them: Reflections on the Paris Terror-Siege

-Maybe most Moslems peaceful, but until they recognize and destroy their growing jihadist cancer they must be held responsible
+Maybe most Moslems peaceful, but until they recognize and destroy their growing jihadist cancer they must be held responsible.

 And this talk of war isn’t limited to the fervent upholders of freedom of speech and other values that define us from them.
-Now Al Qaeda in the Arabian Peninsula, which also has its own ‘them’, has come out with the usual Bin Ladenesque warning to ‘ stop your aggression against the Muslims, so perhaps you will live safely.
+Now ‘Al Qaeda in the Arabian Peninsula’, which has its own ‘them’, has come out with the usual inane Bin Ladenesque warning to ‘ stop your aggression against the Muslims, so perhaps you will live safely.
 If you refuse but to wage war, then wait for the glad tiding.’

 Yesterday the Guardian’s Jonathan Freedland was quoting Pastor Niemoller to place the ‘murderous cult’ within a ‘ long line of murderous fascists, defined as such by their choice of targets.
 They hate dissent, they hate satire and, as fascist tradition demands, they loathe Jews.’

 And in today’s Gruniad, Ian McEwan takes consolation from the observation that’ a cult rooted in hate is a frail thing and cannot last; the fact that the psychopaths are vastly outnumbered.’

-This is comforting, but it is also abject drivel.
+This is comforting, but it is also drivel.
 For a ‘cult’ rooted in ‘hate’ AQ and its offshoots have lasted a surprisingly long time, and one of the reasons why they have done so is because of the catastrophic response to them, responses that also contained a great deal of ‘hate’ – even though we like to think of our wars as motivated by something more inherently noble.

 I also subscribed to the ‘ I am Charlie’ meme for reasons that I explained in an earlier post, that doesn’t mean I accept McEwan’s notion that that ‘ the brave and lively staff of Charlie Hebdo…hoped to face down hatred with laughter.’

 From what we know, one of the Kouachi brothers once claimed that Abu Ghraib and the invasion of Iraq was a major reason for his ‘radicalization.’
 Yesterday Amedy Coulibaly defended his actions on the grounds of French participation in the wars in Mali and against Islamic State in Syria.

 When one of his hostages said that he was not responsible for the actions of his government, Coulibaly replied ‘ You’re the ones who elected your governments, and the governments never hid their intentions to be at war in Mali or elsewhere.’

 But the fact that Coulibaly made it suggests a wider political context and motivation that is almost always absent from terror-movie ‘us and them’ scripts.
-He and his comrades were able to convince themselves that their actions had a certain legitimacy, according to a very primitive moral logic of ‘you did this to us so we can do what we like to you’.
+He and his comrades were able to convince themselves that their actions had a certain legitimacy, according to the primitive moral logic that ‘you did this to us so we can do what we like to you’.

-It’s too reductionist to attribute their actions entirely to Western foreign policy or to western actions in the Middle East, but nor can they be separated from the wider continuum of violence that was wrought such havoc in the region over the last quarter of a century, in which Western states have been active protagonists.
+It’s too reductionist to attribute their actions entirely to Western foreign policy or to Western actions in the Middle East, but nor can they be separated from the wider continuum of violence that was wrought such havoc in the region over the last quarter of a century, in which Western states have been active protagonists.

-Hollande the socialist former schoolteacher has taken to war with a boyish enthusiasm that makes Sarkozy look like a pacifist.
-A hyper-militarist with an almost pathetic desire to hurl France into any war, coupled with a willingness to sell jets to any Gulf tyranny, he has been itching to bomb anything, anywhere, particularly in France’s former colonies, ever since he got elected.
+Hollande the socialist has taken to war with a boyish enthusiasm that makes Sarkozy look like a pacifist.
+A hyper-militarist with an almost pathetic desire to hurl France into any war, coupled with a willingness to sell jets to any Gulf tyranny, the former schoolteacher has often appeared willing to bomb anything, anywhere, particularly in France’s former colonies, ever since he got elected.

 Recognizing these connections does not mean that jihadism would simply vanish if the West ‘withdrew’ from the Middle East.
 But we shouldn’t imagine that our governments can carry out wars in which hundreds of thousands of people are killed and whole societies ripped to shreds and think that no one will want to kill us or take revenge.

-People often forget that al Qaeda was a marginalized and weak organization even when it carried out the 9/11 attacks, whose franchise trademark of heroic ‘resistance’ was not nearly as popular in global Muslim society as it thought it would be.
+People often forget that al Qaeda was a marginalized and weak organization even when it carried out the 9/11 attacks, whose heroic ‘resistance’ was not nearly as popular in global Muslim society as it thought it would be.
 The Bush and Blair wars changed that.
 The ‘us versus them’ rhetoric that they used back then ushered in a series of wars and occupations that provided AQ and its cohorts with a continued flow of new recruits.

-So it might be comforting to talk once again of civilizational war and use the Charlie Henbo murders to return to post 9/11 depictions of the 21st century as a cosmic strugle between good and evil.
+So it might be comforting to talk once again of civilizational war and use the Charlie Henbo murders to return to post 9/11 depictions of the 21st century as a cosmic struggle between good and evil.
 But that didn’t get us very far then and it won’t work now.

-And at least at the level of civil society, we cannot evade our share of that responsibility by talking about ‘us and them’, death cults’ and ‘psychopaths’, let alone by blaming ‘Muslims’ or Islam.
+And at least at the level of civil society, we should not evade our share of that responsibility by talking about ‘us and them’, death cults’ and ‘psychopaths’, let alone by blaming ‘Muslims’ or Islam.